 For example, John is a Support Worker for Client X who has a learning disability and wishes to become more independent.
-One evening after dinner, Client X refuses to do his washing up, despite John persistently prompting him to do so for 5 minutes, so John does his client’s washing up for him.
+One evening after dinner, Client X refuses to do his washing up, despite John prompting him to do so several times, so John does his client’s washing up for him.
 Before going to sleep, John runs through these events in his mind and asks himself how he was feeling at the time.
 He acknowledges that he felt tired as he and Client X had been on a long bike ride in the daytime.
 And because he was tired, he didn’t want to get into a long debate about why his client should do the washing up and thought it would be easier if he just did it himself.
 It then occurs to him that his client was probably also very tired from their bike ride and that maybe this was the reason he didn’t want to move off the sofa.
 He also remembered that his client is generally very neat and tidy and probably wouldn’t have been comfortable going to bed with dirty plates at the sink.
 On reflection, he deduced that it is very likely that Client X would have done his washing up before bed (if John hadn’t of done it for him).
 John concludes that he shouldn’t have done the washing up and should have left it for Client X to do in his own time instead.
 John makes a mental note to leave the washing up next time Client X refuses to do it.

 How reflective practice contributes to improving the practice of service provision